-Knowledge of age and gender from Section I and education, ethnicity, race, and major occupation from Section J, helps USDA determine how farm household well-being varies across different demographic groups, and to identify the extent to which different groups participate in farming.
-USDA now has programs targeted to beginning farmers and ranchers and so knowledge of when a farmer began farming, reported in Section I, helps USDA know more about the target population.
+Knowledge of age, gender, education, ethnicity, race, and major occupation from Sections L-N, helps USDA determine how farm household well-being varies across different demographic groups, and to identify the extent to which different groups participate in farming.
+USDA now has programs targeted to beginning farmers and ranchers and so knowledge of when a farmer began farming, reported in Section L, helps USDA know more about the target population.

-Data on household expenditures (Section J) are used for important purposes including:
+Data on household expenditures (Section N) are used for important purposes including:

-- 1) For inclusion into the Index of Prices Paid. - 2) To estimate farmers' debt repayment capacity (family living expenses are deducted from net income to determine how much is left over to replace equipment and to repay outstanding debt). - 3) To understand the relationship between household income and family living expenses as well as how farm families adjust to changes in prices received for crops and livestock, in production, and in the costs for inputs such as fertilizer, fuel, and labor.
+- 1) For inclusion into the Indexes of Prices Paid. - 2) To estimate farmers' debt repayment capacity (family living expenses are deducted from net income to determine how much is left over to replace equipment and to repay outstanding debt). - 3) To understand the relationship between household income and family living expenses as well as how farm families adjust to changes in prices received for crops and livestock, in production, and in the costs for inputs such as fertilizer, fuel, and labor.

-5.9.1 Section I - Farm Management and Use of Time
+5.13.1 Section L-Farm Management and Use of Time